TechLabs-Remote-Bootcamp/WS24-MyDailyImpact/README.md

 ### 2. Create a virtual environment in the root of the project:

-- open bash or terminal
+In the same bash or terminal:
 - (Git Bash/Windows) `python -m venv venv`
 - (macOS/Linux) `python3 -m venv venv`